In the YouTube rights management system, a claim is an assertion of copyright ownership on a video.

 A Content ID claim doesn’t result in a copyright strike, but a copyright takedown does.
 Learn more about the difference between copyright takedowns and Content ID claims.

 Content ID also performs a "legacy scan" to identify matching videos uploaded before your asset was created.
-New uploads and popular videos are scanned first.
-A full legacy scan is completed within a couple weeks.
+Recent uploads and popular videos are scanned first.